amperser/proselint/.github/pull_request_template.md

+---
+name: Pull Request
+about: Merge changes into proselint

+---

 <!--
 Before submitting a Pull Request, please read our contribution guidelines, which can be found at CONTRIBUTING.md in the repository root.